The Vermont Statutes Online

 Each member shall be entitled to one vote on each matter submitted to a vote at a meeting of the members.
 Voting shall be in person, but if the bylaws so provide, may also be by proxy, by mail, telephonically, or electronically.
 If the bylaws provide for voting by proxy, by mail, telephonically, or electronically, they shall also prescribe the conditions under which such voting shall be permitted.
 No person shall vote as proxy for more than three members at any meeting.
 If the bylaws of a cooperative provide for voting by proxy, by mail, telephonically, or electronically, such vote shall have full force and effect as if voted in person by a member at a meeting of the members in accordance with the provisions of the bylaws and as specifically referred to under this title and chapter.
 (Amended 1975, No. 107; 1999, No. 143 (Adj.
 Sess.), § 10.)

-A person entitled to notice of a meeting may waive such notice in writing either before or after such meeting.
-If such person shall attend such meeting, such attendance shall constitute a waiver of notice of such meeting, unless such person participates therein solely to object to the transaction of any business because the meeting has not been legally called or convened.
+A person entitled to notice of a meeting may waive the notice in writing either before or after the meeting.
+If the person shall attend the meeting, attendance shall constitute a waiver of notice of the meeting, unless the person participates solely to object to the transaction of any business because the meeting has not been legally called or convened.
+(Amended 2023, No. 85 (Adj.
+Sess.), § 417, eff.
+July 1, 2024.)

 (a) The bylaws of a cooperative shall determine the method of election and term of office of the directors.